-From coast to coast, we operate solar projects that positively impact their local communities.
-We operate 79 solar projects, accounting for more than 770MW of energy, and have more than 12GW in active development.
+From coast to coast, our solar sites and energy storage projects positively impact their local communities.
+We operate 85 solar projects, accounting for more than 1.3GW of energy and have more than 20GW in active development.

 Below are a few of our project highlights from around the country.